Innostax/tavajs/src/templates/vue/README.md

 VUE_APP_OKTA_ISSUER=your Auth0 Domain
 ```

-You can create your Okta account at <a  href="https://developer.okta.com/signup/">Okta/sign-up</a> [Create-Okta-account]
+You can create your Okta account at <a  href="https://developer.okta.com/signup/">Okta/sign-up</a>

 <%}%>